 Chester is a somewhat small city located in the state of South Carolina.
 With a population of 5,377 people and six constituent neighborhoods, Chester is the 71st largest community in South Carolina.

-Chester is a blue-collar town, with 37.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Chester is a city of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Chester who work in food service (11.09%), sales jobs (8.76%), and office and administrative support (8.52%).
+Chester is a blue-collar town, with 42.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Chester is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Chester who work in food service (11.27%), office and administrative support (9.00%), and sales jobs (6.98%).

-The percentage of adults in Chester with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.19% of adults in Chester have a bachelor's degree or advanced degree.
+The rate of college-level education in Chester is quite a bit lower than the national average among all cities of 21.84%: just 11.27% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Chester in 2018 was $18,412, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $73,648 for a family of four.
+The per capita income in Chester in 2018 was $17,157, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $68,628 for a family of four.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.